 Step #10: Stay disciplined

 If you want to give yourself the best chance to win at blackjack, keep a clear mind.
 Alcohol or other mind-altering pursuits can only hold you back.

 It’s fine to enjoy a beer at the blackjack table.
 Playing blackjack is entertainment after all.
 But too much alcohol will impair your ability to think clearly, follow basic strategy and bet sensibly.
 If you want to party, that’s your call, but don’t expect to bring your A-game.

 Step #11: Play safe blackjack

 - Stick to your budget.
-As we’ve learned in the betting strategy section, how many chips you move across the felt is just as important as what you do with the hands you’re dealt.
+As we’ve learned in the betting strategy section, how much money you stake is just as important as how you play your hands.

 - Set some time limits.
-It’s easy to lose track of time when you’re playing a game like blackjack that has no beginning, middle or end.
+It’s easy to lose track of time when you’re playing a game like blackjack that has no beginning or end.
 Playing shorter sessions will also help you to follow all of the advice you’ve learned on this page so far.

-- Recognise when you’re done.
+- Know when you’re done.
 If negative emotions start to creep in or you’re not having fun, it’s time to leave the table and take a break.